isotopic/feed-blender/README.md

 # social-feed
-Generates a mixed feed from facebook and instagram for specified profiles.
+Generates a mixed feed from facebook and instagram for the specified profiles.

-#
+The result json is cached locally and updated only after a minimum interval.

-Exemplo de uso:
+Usage:

 ```
  require 'SocialFeed.php';